JashanMaan28/swark-continued/CONTRIBUTING.md

-# Contributing to Swark
+# Contributing to Swark Continued

-Thank you for your interest in contributing to Swark!
+Thank you for your interest in contributing to Swark Continued!

+**Note**: This is a community-maintained fork of the original [Swark project](https://github.com/swark-io/swark).
+Contributions to this fork help maintain and improve the extension for the community.

-Swark welcomes contributions.
+Swark Continued welcomes contributions.
 There are multiple ways to contribute:

 1. Submit pull requests for open issues.
 2. Report bugs.